 Example #3

-A man Is put into jail or even put to death for a crime that he never did!
+A man is put into jail or even put to death for a crime that he never did!
 Has this ever happened?
 Have innocent men ever been punished and even put to death?
 Is this fair?
 The guilty should be punished and the innocent should be set free (Deuteronomy 25:1-2).
 But sometimes the innocent are punished and the guilty are set free!

-Bible Example: Consider Joseph (Genesis 39).
+A Bible Example: Consider Joseph (Genesis 39).
 Joseph was put into prison even though he was innocent.
 He was punished because a wicked woman lied (Genesis 39:14-20).
 Was this fair?
-Who is the one that should have been punished? _________ ________________________________
+Who is the one that should have been punished? ________________________________

-Bible Example: Consider Barabbas.
-In Mark 15:7, Luke 23:19 and Acts 3:14 we learn that this man was a MURDERER.
-Was this man innocent or guilty? _______________ Should this man be punished or set free? __________________________________ What actually happened to Barabbas?
-Was he punished or released (see Matthew 27:21,26)? ___________________________________________ Who was crucified in His place (Matthew 27:26)? ____________________________________ Was this fair? __________________ The only sinless man who ever lived was put to death as if He were a wicked criminal.
-Why did Christ do this (1 Peter 3:18)?
+Another Bible Example: Consider Barabbas.
+In Mark 15:7, Luke 23:19 and Acts 3:14 we learn that this man was a murderer.
+Was this man innocent or guilty? _________________ Should this man have been be punished or set free? __________________________________ What actually happened to Barabbas?
+Was he punished or released (see Matthew 27:21,26)? ______________________________________ Who was crucified in His place (Matthew 27:26)? _______________________________ Was this fair? ____________ The only sinless Man who ever lived was put to death as if He were a wicked criminal and the wicked criminal was set free.
+Why did Christ do this (1 Peter 3:18)? that He might bring _____ ______ _________.
 He was treated as a wicked criminal so that God could treat us as though we were perfectly righteous (2 Corinthians 5:21).

 Example #4

-A drunk driver crosses into the wrong lane and smashes Into another car coming from the opposite direction.
+A drunk driver crosses into the wrong lane and smashes into another car coming from the opposite direction.
 The three people in the other car are killed but the drunk driver is only injured.
-He loses his drivers license but he does not lose his life..
+He loses his driver’s license but he does not lose his life.
 Is this fair?
 Why should the man who caused the accident live and the others die?

 Example #5